 We see P.E. and being physically active as a right and a desire for all our pupils and our sports funding is used to achieve the intentions of increasing fitness levels and participation in a growing range of physical activities and sports at a personal and competitive level.

-English and Maths are key subject areas for the school and as such are planned for separately from other subjects using guidance from the literacy and numeracy strategies.
-However where possible and appropriate links are made to our thematic curriculum to provide an audience and purpose for our work.
+English and Maths are key subject areas for the school and as such are planned for separately from other subjects as well as ensuring ample opportunities for cross-curricular learning.
+Wherever possible appropriate links are made to our thematic curriculum to provide an audience and purpose for our work.
 Our topic choices are influenced by the view of the children to enable us to use their own interests and motivations to learn.
 We also incorporate significant world events when appropriate.

 Our prime goal as a primary school is for 100% of our pupils to leave our school at the end of year 6 being ‘secondary ready’.
 To achieve this we strive to ensure all learning is embedded not simply at a surface level particularly in reading, writing and maths.
 Revision sessions provided prior to SATS tests revisit prior teaching to achieve this goal and support our children in leaving our school achieving the expected standard.